paketo-buildpacks/azure-application-insights/docs/how-to-use-buildpacks-in-kubernetes-for-java.md

 ### Runtime Phase

-You need to prepare one `Secret` from kubernetes before the Java application bootup, it may be similar as below.
+It is important that the binding be present at runtime because the binding data is not embedded into the image, so you need to prepare one `Secret` in Kubernetes before the Java application bootup, it may be similar as below.

 > Note: the type should be `ApplicationInsights`.